GaloisInc/daedalus/docs-src/source/tool-docs/daedalus.rst

 .. code-block:: bash

-  daedalus compile-hs MyParserSpec.ddl
+  daedalus compile-hs MyParserSpec.ddl --out-dir=some_dir_name

-The result is a Haskell module which contains definitions for the parsers and functions defined in the specification.
+The result is a directory populated with a Haskell module containing definitions for the parsers and functions defined in the specification.

 To use the generated code you'd have to integrate it with a Haskell project and also use the ``rts-hs`` package.